mitsuba-renderer/drjit/docs/unused/nested.rst

     using FloatP = Array<float, 32>;

-With the above type definition on an AVX512-capable machine, Enoki would e.g. unroll every 32-wide operation into a pair of 16-wide instructions.
+With the above type definition on an AVX512-capable machine, Dr.Jit would e.g. unroll every 32-wide operation into a pair of 16-wide instructions.

 Nested horizontal operations